-The majority of communities within the GTLM and the TLLM are impoverished with generally poor levels of nutrition, especially amongst children.
+The majority of communities within the GTLM and the GLLM are impoverished with generally poor levels of nutrition, especially amongst children.
 Poor nutritional standards impact adversely on the health satus of populations and significantly increase the risk of disease.

 For the Greater Letaba Local Municipality (GLLM) and Greater Tzaneen Local Municipality (GTLM), the agriculture sector (fruit orchards dependent on irrigation) and the associated agro-industries provide the majority of employment opportunities in the area.
 This is followed by the government and community services sector and the retail and trade sectors.
-The study area (represented by the four affected municipalities) provides for approximately 17% of the employment within the Limpopo Province.
+The study area provides for approximately 17% of the employment within the Limpopo Province.
 Commercial farms are mainly owned by white farmers, and emerging black farmers are challenged in terms of lack of training, finances, and access to water (amongst others).

-The landowners who have land in the proposed dam basin are all commercial fruit farmers with a few who also grow vegetables on a commercial basis.
+The landowners who have land in the proposed dam basin are all commercial fruit farmers.
+A few also grow vegetables on a commercial basis.
 Some also farm with cattle.